-Hugh Jackman, Patrick Stewart, & newcomer Dafne Keen, did an amazing job as the characters they portrayed.
+Hugh Jackman, Patrick Stewart, & newcomer Dafne Keen, all did an amazing job as the characters they portrayed.

 The tone of the movie is similar to Clint Eastwood’s “Unforgiven,” about an aging outlaw’s one last job similar to Wolverine’s one last mission.